stacksjb/PythonStuff/git-hooks/readme.md

-Hooks used for versioning and commit checks
+Hooks used for versioning and commit checks, used for commit-version.txt on this and other repositories

 pre-commit courtesy of https://pre-commit.com/